Songs that grow like trees: an appreciation of Sydney Carter (1915–2004)

 Thus Friday Morning caused outrage, resulting in 2,000 letters of protest when it was first published in 1959 in The World Council of Churches’ Risk magazine.
 Written from the point of view of an unnamed guilty prisoner being crucified alongside the innocent Jesus, the hookline retorts:

-It’s God they ought to crucify instead of you or me
+It’s God they ought to crucify instead of you and me

 I said to the carpenter a-hanging on the tree.

-In 1960, both Enoch Powell and The Daily Mirror tried to have the song banned.
-What those outraged Christians failed to realise is that being angry at God for injustice is only as controversial as the Psalms, and that one mainstream version of Christian theology is that God was crucified on the tree to pay for the sins of humanity.
+In 1960, both Enoch Powell and The Daily Mirror tried to have Friday Morning banned.
+What those outraged Christians failed to realise is that being angry at God for injustice is only as controversial as the Psalms, and that mainstream Christian theology is that God was crucified on the tree to pay for the sins of humanity.
 This isn’t stated outright in the song, of course: Sydney Carter’s songs were a subtle teasing, a catalyst, not a theological sledgehammer or a statement of dogma.

 “When Adam delved and Eve span, who was then the gentleman?
 From the beginning all men by nature were created alike, and our bondage or servitude came in by unjust oppression.”